freeCodeCamp/guide/pages/docs/certificates-guide/change-the-font-size-of-an-element/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Change the Font Size of an Element"
+title: "Change the Font Size of an Element"
+parent: "certificates-guide"
 ---

 Font size is controlled by the `font-size` CSS attribute, like this: `h1 { font-size: 30px; }`.